TruebitProtocol/interactive-coin-offerings/README.md

 ## How to Use

-See [Majoolr's Crowdsale Repo](https://github.com/Modular-Network/ethereum-libraries/tree/master/CrowdsaleLib) to see how these libraries are structured.
+See [Modular's Crowdsale Repo](https://github.com/Modular-Network/ethereum-libraries/tree/master/CrowdsaleLib) to see how these libraries are structured.
 Essentially, Every crowdsale library uses the CrowdsaleLib.sol and CrowdsaleLib.json files as a base contract.
 Then another library, in this case InteractiveCrowdsaleLib.sol, inherits the base and is inherited by a Test contract so the contract can use it's data structure and functions.

 ## Implementation Details